SEND Annual Information Report

 Who will be working with my child?

 We have a number of highly skilled staff as part of SEND and VI team.
-The SEND team includes the Assistant Principal - SENDCo, an Assistant SENDCo, two Intervention Co-ordinators (SEND and EAL), a SEND administator and a number of highly experienced Educational Teaching Assistants (ETAs).
+The SEND team includes a SENDCo, an Assistant SENDCo, two Intervention Co-ordinators (SEND and EAL), a SEND administator and a number of highly experienced Educational Teaching Assistants (ETAs).

 The VI team includes includes a Lead Teacher, Qualified Teachers of Visual Impairment (QTVI), specialist ETAs, a disability sports specialist, braille and large print resource technicians, and habilitation specialists.